 You can earn 50,000 Chase Ultimate Rewards points when you sign-up for the Chase Sapphire Preferred card and meet the minimum spending requirements.
 Those points transfer directly to British Airways at a 1:1 ratio for award flights!

-There’s also an offer to earn a total of 100,000 British Airways Avios points with the Chase British Airways card after meeting the tiered spending requirements.
+There’s also an offer to earn a total of 100,000 British Airways Avios points with the Chase British Airways Visa Signature Card after meeting the tiered spending requirements.
 That would get you a lot of award flights!